 Ask for notes online or on paper.
 Online patient portals let caregivers easily access information they need, when they need it.
-However, if you don’t have computer access, as for the notes to be printed and mailed.
+However, if you don’t have computer access, ask for the notes to be printed and mailed.

 Proxy access.
-Some health systems allow patients to grant a caregiver secure log in of their own that enables the caregiver to access the patient’s health information, read the notes, schedule appointments, refill prescriptions, or communicate electronically with the health care team.
+Some health systems allow patients to grant a caregiver a secure log in of their own that enables the caregiver to access the patient’s health information, read the notes, schedule appointments, refill prescriptions, or communicate electronically with the health care team.

 “As consumer health information technology becomes more mainstream, the ability of doctors, nurses and others to differentiate the identity of who—the patient or an involved family member or friend—is exchanging secure email messages, refilling medications, and viewing patient health information will become increasingly important in the delivery of safe and clinically appropriate care.”— Jennifer Wolff, PhD, Johns Hopkins Bloomberg School of Public Health